Cornea / Corneal Transplant

 The cornea is the clear front window of the eye.
 Light is focused by the cornea and lens so that we can see clearly.
 A corneal transplant replaces a cloudy cornea with a donor cornea.
 If the cornea is injured, it may become swollen or scarred, and its smoothness and clarity may be lost.
 Scars, swelling, or an irregular shape can cause the cornea to scatter or distort light, resulting in glare or blurred vision.

 The cornea is made up of several different layers.
 A problem to any of these layers can cause the cornea to become cloudy, swollen, or misshapen, leading to blurry vision.
 When surgery is indicated to help improve vision, a full thickness cornea transplant has traditionally been offered.

 it is now possible to transplant only the diseased layers of the cornea.
-Examples of this are Descemet’s stripping endothelial keratoplasty (DSEK) or Descemet’s membrane endothelial keratoplasty (DMEK) for conditions like Fuchs’ Dystrophy, and deep anterior lamellar keratoplasty for conditions like keratoconus.
-In fact, the first DMEK performed in Connecticut was done here at OptiCare.
+An examples of this is Descemet’s stripping endothelial keratoplasty (DSEK) for conditions like Fuchs’ Dystrophy, and deep anterior lamellar keratoplasty for conditions like keratoconus.
 Benefits of selective cornea transplantation include a lower chance of intraoperative bleeding, patients keeping their normal corneal tissue layers, and faster recovery.

 For patients with thin, irregular corneas from keratoconus or ectasia after refractive surgery, highly skilled optometrists can help improve vision with glasses, contact lenses, and specialty contact lenses.
 If vision cannot be corrected satisfactorily, or if the condition is progressive, surgery might help allow the vision to be corrected and progression of the irregularity to stop.
 Cornea transplantation is one such option, but can be deferred by a procedure called INTACS.